Gifu Castle: History

 The subsequent Battle of Gifu Castle in 1600 served as a prelude to both the Battle of Sekigahara and the fall of Gifu Castle after a siege of only one day.
 Hidenobu was expelled to live the rest of his days as a monk at Mount Koya.

 With the establishment of the Tokugawa shogunate, Gifu Castle was awarded to Ieyasu's son-in-law, Okudaira Nobumasa.
 However, due to its poor state of repair, Nobumasa decided to abolish Gifu Castle and to relocate to at the base of the mountain, and built Kanō Castle in 1603.
-Some of the structures of Gifu Castle, such as its largest three-storyyagura were dismantled and re-erected at the new location.
+Some of the structures of Gifu Castle, such as its largest three-storey yagura were dismantled and re-erected at the new location.

+The main keep was rebuilt in the 1910s with wooden building material repurposed from the old bridge across the Nagara river.
+The keep burnt down in an accident in 1943.
+The current version of the main keep of Gifu Castle is a concrete and steel structure that was built in the 1950s based on original drawings and plans, albeit with some changes.

 Present day

-The current version of Gifu Castle is a cement structure that was built in the 1950s, as the previous castle had been destroyed in the Bombing of Gifu in World War II.
-Inside the castle, is a museum with three floors containing exhibits representing the castle's past.
+Inside the reconstructed keep is a museum with three floors containing exhibits representing the castle's past.
 With maps, weapons, pictures and other artifacts on display, visitors can recreate the story of Gifu Castle.
 On the top floor of the castle, an observation deck, with a 360-degree panoramic view of the surrounding area, including the Nagara River and Nagoya.
 At various points throughout the year, the castle is also open to night viewing, providing an awe-inspiring view of the city.
 The newly opened Gifu City Tower 43 also provides panoramic views of the city and is open late year-round; however, its views are limited to only a few compass directions.
 Lights, walkways and signs that were added during 2005's beautification campaign make visiting the castle even more convenient and informative.